Hi, I’m Melvin, the sole founder of Greenchild. I’m very excited you’re here and sincerely hope my story inspires you to amplify your life.

 I was suddenly surrounded by some of the most intelligent, ambitious people I’d ever met.
 Let’s just say it taught me a lesson in humility.
 One of the best parts of the experience was that it opened my eyes to opportunities and possibilities I had never even considered were available to me.

-After graduating from the Naval Academy with a degree in electrical engineering I traveled the world serving as a Surface Warfare Officer, including one deployment to Iraq.
+After graduating from the Naval Academy with a degree in electrical engineering I traveled the world serving as a Surface Warfare Officer, including one deployment to Iraq in support of Expeditionary Strike Group Eight and the 22nd Marine Expeditionary Unit (MEU).

 Ten years after I first enlisted in the U.S. Navy I decided to transition back to the civilian world.
 It was time to settle down, start a family, and complete my Master of Engineering.

-Everything in my life was going pretty smoothly when out of the blue in 2012 I found out that my cousin, Jonathan F. Pratt, had been killed by a drunk driver while crossing the street in our hometown of Binghamton, NY.
+Everything in my life was going pretty smoothly when out of the blue in 2012 I found out that my cousin Jonathan had been killed by a drunk driver while crossing the street in our hometown of Binghamton, NY.

 As a kid I spent as many weekends as possible at Jonathan’s house.
 We were both close in age, enjoyed reading and watching sci-fi, playing old school computer games, messing around with electronics (he had a pirate radio station in his basement), and imagining and contemplating our futures while trying to find answers to big, life questions.
 Jonathan was my confidant and best friend.